 Notes

-• * I use 1 tablespoon of seeds for my quart jars
+• * I use 1 heaping tablespoon of sprouting seeds for my quart jars

 • *** During rinsing, I will give the jar a swirl to help loosening up the seeds and sprouts.